dasundev/dasun.dev/docs/src/packages/laravel-payhere/models/user-model.md

 }
 ```

-This configuration ensures that Payoora correctly utilizes your custom `User` model or any other specified model to retrieve the necessary customer data for checkout.
+This configuration ensures that Laravel PayHere correctly utilizes your custom `User` model or any other specified model to retrieve the necessary customer data for checkout.